Family Law & Divorce Law Firm

 Establishing Visitation Rights

 Generally, courts are of the opinion that children should have a relationship with both parents.
 However, there are several scenarios where the court may find that not to be in the children’s best interest, including, but not limited to, if one of the parents has a history of abuse, has a drug or alcohol problem, or can otherwise be shown to be engaged in criminal activity.
-Even here (with some exceptions) the courts may provide a parent with a means to earn visitation rights.
+But, even here (with some exceptions) the courts may provide a parent with a means to earn visitation rights.

 With the help of your divorce lawyer, most cases can be resolved amicably, but when they can’t, you’ll need a divorce lawyer who will advocate for your right to spend time with your children.